 Many countries now require you to have travel insurance to grant you the visa or to allow you to enter the country.

 Still, even if it was not required, it is always recommended to travel with travel insurance.
-I recommend WorldNomads travel insurance.
+I use WorldNomads travel insurance.
 In this post, I share everything you should look for when purchasing travel insurance.

 • Have proof of your accommodation booking